vandycknick/blog/2022/2022-02-04-writing-a-container-runtime-from-scratch-in-typescript.md

 };
 ```

 Let's also change the hostname to a different value right before calling `exec()`.
 In the example above, I got very original and changed it to `container`; feel free to change it to something more exciting if you feel like it.
-Let's have a look what that does:
+Let's have a look at what that does:

 ```sh
 $ deno run -A --unstable ./src/main.ts sh